Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Open your database where you have tried the earlier example.

-2. Make a copy of the earlier Employee Form we have tried the Label Animation and name it Employee2.
+2. Make a copy of the earlier Employee Form.
+We have tried the Label Animation and named it Employee2.

 3. Open the Employee2 Form in Design View.

-4. Click on the top label on the header of the Form and drag and move it to the right so that we will be able to click and select the labels individually and set their properties.
+4. Click on the top label in the form’s header and drag it slightly to the right.
+This will allow you to select each label individually and adjust its properties as needed.

 5. Select the Label with the name lbl1.